-If a student has a question or seeks additional information, he or she should contact: Suellen Musewicz, Dean of Student Affairs, 961-7824 at the Scranton campus.
+If a student has a question or seeks additional information, he or she should contact: Suellen Musewicz, Associate Vice President for Student Affairs, 570-961-7824 at the Scranton campus.
 He or she may contact the Center Director in Hazleton, Lake Region, Towanda, or New Milford as well.